Bahamut Lagoon: Development

 The concept for Bahamut Lagoon was created by Hitoshi Sasaki, known for his graphic design work on Final Fantasy VI, with him describing it as a game he had wanted to make for a long time.
 Programmer Hiroshi Ono approached Hironobu Sakaguchi with the proposal of a team of new Square developers creating their own project.
 Beginning development around the concept of a traditional RPG with random encounters, it shifted to its current tactical design.
-Sakaguchi, who was a fan of the tactical RPG genre, approved the project; it was originally titled "Final Fantasy Tactics", but the Final Fantasy moniker was dropped during development.
+Sakaguchi, who was a fan of the tactical RPG genre, approved the project; it was originally titled "Final Fantasy Tactics".
 Production began in 1994 at Square's Development Department 6 and lasted for two years.
 Sasaki acted as lead designer and lead artist.
 The game was directed by Kazushige Nojima, who joined the company in 1994 from Data East after working as writer for the Glory of Heracles series.
 The producer was Tadashi Nomura.
 The scenario was written by Motomu Toriyama, who also joined in 1994 and took up the role as no-one had.

 The game's setting was inspired by Sasaki's memory of flying over the Izu Peninsula, wanting to evoke a similar feeling of a "floating lagoon".
 The scenario, which featured complex relationships and betrayals, was directly influenced by events in Toriyama's life.
 Toriyama attributed his leading role in the scenario to the team's nature as a group of newcomers.
 The battle system was designed by Takatsuga Nakazawa, who wanted to make the game challenging yet balanced for players, with Sasaki calling Nakazawa "brutal" with some of his trap placements.
 Dragon breeding was implemented during the later half of development, which influenced its design transition into a tactical RPG.
 Ono wanted the dragons to exist as their own creatures outside player control, hence being driven by the game's AI.
 An abandoned idea was dragons fighting and eating each other during battles.
 Sasaki also wanted the dragons not to act like party members, comparing them to pets that acted on their own.
 Space limitations forced a reduction in the planned character behaviour pattern.